nv-morpheus/Morpheus/docs/source/developer_guide/guides/4_source_cpp_stage.md

 ## A note on performance:

-We don't yet know how large the messages we are going to be receiving from RabbitMQ, but we should assume that they may be quite large.
+We don't yet know the size of the messages that we are going to receive from RabbitMQ, but we should assume that they may be quite large.
 As such, we try to limit the number of copies of this data, preferring to instead pass by reference or move data.
 The `SimpleAmqpClient`'s `Body()` method returns a const reference to the payload, which we also pass by reference into the `from_json` method.
-Since our stage has no need for the data itself after it's emitted into the pipeline, we move our cuDF data table when we construct our `MessageMeta` instance, and again, we then move the message into the subscriber's `on_next` method.
+Since our stage has no need for the data itself after it's emitted into the pipeline, we move our cuDF data table when we construct our `MessageMeta` instance, and then we once again move the message into the subscriber's `on_next` method.

-Our `from_json` and `close` methods are rather straight forward:
+Our `from_json` and `close` methods are rather straightforward:

 ```cpp
 cudf::io::table_with_metadata RabbitMQSourceStage::from_json(const std::string &body) const